I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_cursor_caps.md

 <div class="alert"><b>Note</b>  The OS first converts any monochrome cursor to a color mask cursor.</div>
 <div> </div>

+`AlphaCursorSupport`

+Indicates if the adapter supports the 32-bit alpha cursor format.
+Most cursors are alpha format.

 `MaxX`

 The maximum width supported for all supported cursor types.